Miss Supranational 2013

 Miss Supranational 2013 was the fifth Miss Supranational pageant, held at the Minsk Sports Palace in Minsk, Belarus on 6 September 2013.
 This is the first edition of the pageant to be held outside of Poland.

-Ekaterina Buraya of Belarus crowned Mutya Johanna Datul of the Philippines as Miss Supranational 2013 at the end of the event.
+Ekaterina Buraya of Belarus crowned Mutya Datul of the Philippines as Miss Supranational 2013 at the end of the event.
 She is the first Filipino and Asian to be crowned Miss Supranational.

-Contestants from eighty-three countries and territories competed in this year's pageant.
+Contestants from 83 countries and territories competed in this year's pageant.
 The pageant was hosted by Ivan Podrez, Denis Kuryan, and Yekaterina Buraya.